-i.
-Changes to Pension and PRB Plans
+(h) Changes to Pension and PRB Plans

-No presumption of allowability will exist when the Contractor makes changes to existing pension plans or PRB plans, and the Contractor has not provided the Contracting Officer the opportunity to review the allowability of the changes prior to implementation.
+No presumption of allowability will exist when the Contractor makes changes to existing pension plans or PRB plans that impact the Department's long-term liability, and the Contractor has not provided the Contracting Officer the opportunity to review the allowability of the changes prior to implementation.
 The Contractor shall submit for prior approval changes that result in increases to the Department's long-term pension and PRB liabilities that are reported in the Department's financial statement.
-Examples of changes that increase the Department's long-term liabilities include defined benefit pension plan changes and PRB plan changes.
-At least sixty (60) days prior to the adoption of any changes to a pension plan, the Contractor shall submit the information required below to the Contracting Officer.
-The Contracting Officer must approve plan changes that increase costs that increase the Department's long-term liabilities as part of a determination as to whether the costs are deemed allowable pursuant to FAR 31.205-6, as supplemented by DEAR 970.3102-05-6.
+At least sixty (60) days prior to the adoption of any changes to a pension plan, the Contractor shall submit the information required below, to the Contracting Officer.
+The Contracting Officer must approve plan changes that increase costs to the Department's long-term liabilities as part of a determination as to whether the costs are deemed allowable pursuant to FAR 31.205-6, as supplemented by DEAR 970.3102-506.

-1. For proposed changes to pension plans and pension plan funding, the Contractor shall provide the following to the Contracting Officer:
+(1) For proposed changes to pension plans, the Contractor shall provide the following to the Contracting Officer:

-A. a copy of the current plan document (as conformed to show all prior plan amendments), with the proposed new amendment indicated in redline/strikeout;B. an analysis of the impact of any proposed changes on actuarial accrued liabilities and costs;

-C. except in circumstances where the Contracting Officer indicates that it is unnecessary, a legal explanation of the proposed changes from the counsel used by the plan for purposes of compliance with all legal requirements applicable to private sector defined benefit pension plans;

-- D. the Summary Plan Description; and, - E. any such additional information as requested by the Contracting Officer.
+- (A) a copy of the current plan document (as conformed to show all prior plan amendments), with the proposed new amendment indicated in redline/strikeout; - (B) an analysis of the impact of any proposed changes on actuarial accrued liabilities and costs; - (C) except in circumstances where the Contracting Officer indicates that it is unnecessary, a legal explanation of the proposed changes from the counsel used by the plan for purposes of compliance with all legal requirements applicable to private sector defined benefit pension plans; - (D) the Summary Plan Description; and, - (E) any such additional information as requested by the Contracting Officer.